 And this is in a way my sub-theme – yes, our bodies know what is best of us.
 And if we allow ourselves to listen, we will know, too.

 Now, the thing about me is, I am good at losing weight (and keeping it off) when I put my mind to it.

-I was borderline overweight throughout my teens and twenties and then in my late twenties I finally learned to listen to my body and to allow myself to (mostly) eat foods that will make me feel good afterwards.
+I was borderline overweight throughout my teens and twenties and then in my late twenties, I finally learned to listen to my body and to allow myself to (mostly) eat foods that will make me feel good afterward.

 My youthful diet of fast food, chocolate and hamburgers for breakfast (I am not kidding here) was over and my weight steadied happily at around 65 kilograms.

 Until I got pregnant and allowed myself to go crazy on food.
 I went to have my first child weighing exactly 100 kgs.